Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/security.md

 ```

 The server will only allow clients that can present a certificate that passes the `Validate`
 function of your implementation.
-If the client does not send a certificate, I may still connect
+If the client does not send a certificate, it may still connect
 if `RequireCertificate` returns `false`.

-Client certificates can be combined with the [client certificate authentication](/documentation/content/concerns/authentication/#client-certificate-cuthentication) concern
+Client certificates can be combined with the [client certificate authentication](/documentation/content/concerns/authentication/#client-certificate-authentication) concern
 to authorize access on content level.